FlicAnderson/RSE-personas/repo-analysis-ideas.md

     - evidence of roxygen
     - docstrings
     - comments in functions
+    - examples of use of function documented w/in function
     - docs/ folder
     - repo wiki
     - functions contain help()/--help info equiv